hengshiyu/Random-Forest-Kernel/README.md

 2. Treatment is a combination, rather than a simple variable
 3. Causal effect depends on the treatment values.

-How to estimate the marginal causal effects in longitudinal data under specific continuous treatment value $(A_1 = a_1, \ldots, A_K = a_K)$, when the causal effect depends on the treatment value?
+How to estimate the marginal causal effects in longitudinal data under specific continuous treatment value, when the causal effect depends on the treatment value?

 <img align="center" src="imgs/Q-learning.png" width="600">